How the Heart Works

 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

 The heart is a muscular organ that pumps blood through the entire body.
 This job is important because blood carries oxygen and nutrients from the foods you eat and the air you breathe to all the cells in your body.
 Blood also carries waste products away from your cells.

 The heart is made up of four chambers.
 The upper chambers are called the right atrium and left atrium, and the lower chambers are called the right ventricle and left ventricle.

-The heart beats when all the chambers of the heart squeeze (contract).
+The heart beats when the chambers of the heart squeeze (contract).
 The process starts when blood collects in the upper chambers of the heart.
-Once the chambers are full, a group of cells called the sinoatrial node sends out an electrical signal that makes the upper chambers contract.
+Once the chambers are full, an electrical signal from a group of cells called the sinoatrial node (SA node) makes the upper chambers contract.
 When the chambers contract, they push the blood through the tricuspid and mitral valves into the lower chambers of the heart.

-Once the lower chambers have filled with blood, an electrical signal causes these chambers to contract.
+Once the lower chambers have filled with blood, an electrical signal from a group of cells called the atrioventricular node (AV node) causes these chambers to contract.
 This pushes blood through the pulmonary and aortic valves and out of the heart.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.

 Cookies are used by this site.
 To decline or learn more, visit our cookie notice.